ibmresilient/resilient-community-apps/fn_parse_utilities/README.md

 ---
 ## Function - Parse Utilities: PDFID
 Produces summary information about the structure of a PDF file, using Didier Stevens' PDFID (https://blog.didierstevens.com/programs/pdf-tools/).

+This function is useful in initial triage of suspicious email attachments and other files.
+It allows you to identify PDF documents that contain (for example) JavaScript or that execute an action when opened.
+PDFiD also handles name obfuscation.
+The combination of PDF automatic action and JavaScript makes a document very suspicious.

  ![screenshot: fn-parse-utilities-pdfid ](./doc/screenshots/fn-parse-utilities-pdfid.png)